gleotescu/Parallel-programming-labs/lab1/README.md

       lock.unlock() // release ownership
     }

-    billsLock.lock() // this might not be necessary if push_back is an atomic operation bills.push_back(bill)
+    billsLock.lock() // this might not be necessary if push_back is a sync operation bills.push_back(bill)
     billsLock.unlock()

-    moneyLock.lock() // this might not be necessary if += is an atomic operation money += bill.total
+    moneyLock.lock() // this might not be necessary if += is a sync operation money += bill.total
     moneyLock.unlock()